MattPicDev/mtg-collection-builder/README.md

 - **Set-by-set collection entry**: Browse MTG sets and quickly enter card quantities
 - **Scryfall API integration**: Automatically fetches card data and images
-- **CSV export**: Compatible with MTGGoldfish, Deckbox, and other collection trackers
+- **CSV export/import**: Compatible with MTGGoldfish, Deckbox, and other collection trackers
+- **Collection import**: Upload existing CSV collections to quickly populate your data
 - **Responsive web interface**: Works on desktop and mobile devices
 - **Real-time progress tracking**: See your progress as you add cards
 - **Search and filter**: Quickly find specific sets or cards
 - **Foil tracking**: Track both regular and foil versions of cards
+- **Collection management**: Clear, replace, or merge collections

 ## Installation